McCloudS/subgen/README.md

 * Fix processing for when adding multiple files
 * Move it to a different API/Webhook
 * There might be an OpenAI native CPU version now?
 If so, it might be better since it's natively in python
+* Cleaner implementation in a different language.
+Python isn't the best for this particular implementation, but I wanted to learn it
+* Whisper (.cpp) has the ability to translate a good chunk of languages into english.
+I didn't explore this.

 Will I update or maintain this?
 Likely not.
 I built this for my own use, and will fix and push issues that directly impact my own usage.
 Unfortunately, I don't have the time or expertise to manage an active project like this.